andimarafioti/tifresi/README.md

     pip install -r requirements
     ```

-# Structure of this repository
+## Starting
+After installation of the requirements, you can check the following notebooks:
+* `demo.ipynb` illustrates how to construct a spectrogram and invert it.
+* `demo-mel.ipynb` illustrates how to compute a mel spectrogram with the setting used in this repository.

-Main files
+#### Main files
-* `utils.py`: Utility to load, preprocess, downsample, ... the signal
+* `utils.py`: Utility to load, preprocess, downsample the signal
 * `stft.py`: core objects
-    1. TFGauss: to compute and invert the STFT
+    1. TFGauss: to compute and invert the STFT with a full Gaussian window
-    2.
+    2. GaussTruncTF: to compute and invert the STFT with a truncated Gaussian window  (faster)
+* `metrics.py`: compute metrics to evaluate phase and spectrogram quality
+* `transforms.py`: useful simple transform function for spectrograms
-* `params.py`: default parameters
+* `hparams.py`: default parameters
+* `src`: folder containing source code for phase reconstruction using pghi
+    - TODO : create the folder and move files
+* `tests`: folder containing all tests

+#### To be done
+* Create a package

 * `preprocess.py`: contain the main function for the signal (maybe something like this, also maybe to be merged with utils.py)
     ```
     def make_spectrograms(y, a, M, n_mels, sr=22050):